+This course covers the Agile software development methodology in use in many teams in the software industry today.
 Students will learn the different roles on an Agile team and how to be a successful part of one.
 The class will cover scrum, sprints, task estimation and bidding, and other parts of an Agile project.

-Finally, students cover the securing and deployment of web applications.
-Students will learn common security attack vectors as well as how to mitigate them.
-Students will deploy an application to a cloud hosting platform and learn how to automate the process.
-Students will also learn the ethical standards of coding based on biblical principles.
+The Deployment course is an introduction to building and deploying applications to cloud hosting providers.
+Students will develop a foundational understanding of the benefits and process of deploying a web application to a cloud hosting provider.

-135 Software Developer Capstone (3)
+139 Capstone Project (3)

-The Software Developer Capstone course combines many parts of software development to develop a full-stack application as part of an Agile Project Team.
-Each student will participate in several roles, including making contributions to the code base.
+This course combines many parts of software development to develop a full-stack application as part of an Agile Project Team.
+Each student will participate in several roles, indlucing making contributions to the code base.
 The team will have daily scrum meetings to cover tasks and will work separately to complete them.
 The final project will be presented at graduation before potential employers.